On Leave AY 21-22

 During the course of fieldwork for that research, a dispute broke out in the village in which he was living–that became the subject of Caton’s third book, Yemen Chronicle (Hill & Wang, 2005).
 It explores issues of event, time, and memory in his field research and ethnographic writing, which he now addresses in more theoretical work that engages anthropologists, historians and philosophers.
 From time to time, Caton has also taught a graduate course, The Anthropology of the Event, that goes over much of the same material.

 When Caton returned to Yemen in 2001 for the first time in twenty years after his fieldwork on oral poetry, he was shocked to see how dire the water situation had become and wondered what he, a social anthropologist, could do about it.
 This represented a significant departure from his earlier interests and has required a good deal of re-education in the fields of environmentalism, political ecology, hydrology and science studies.
 In 2005-2006, with a grant from the Wenner Gren Foundation, Harvard University’s Center for the Environment, and the American Institute for Yemeni Studies, Caton and a Yemeni colleague, Abdou Ali Othman, trained four Yemeni researches in anthropological field methods to join them in ethnographic research on water problems in the Sana’a Basin.
 Some of the results of that research are being edited for publication.
 Caton’s ethnographic contribution had to do with international experts and their agencies, as these affect the circulation of knowledge about water use and policies stemming from them in countries like Yemen.
 He is currently collaborating with a colleague, anthropologist Ben Orlov (University of California, Davis), on an article reviewing anthropological work on problems of water use and sustainability and is beginning new fieldwork in the Gulf with another colleague, architect Nader Ardalan, on burgeoning cities and their impacts on the environment (including water sustainability).
-Caton foresees research on water sustainability to take up most of his future research and writing in anthropology, and is planning to teach a course on the anthropology of water sustainability in the near future.
+Caton foresees research on water sustainability to take up most of his future research and writing in anthropology.

 21 Divinity Avenue